 If all necessary redemption documents have been properly completed and sent to the Funds' recordkeeper with the redemption request, the Manager will pay the redemption amount within three business days of the valuation date on which the redemption is processed.
 Otherwise, the redemption amount will be paid within three business days after the Funds' recordkeeper receives the missing documentation.
 If all necessary documents are not received by the Funds' recordkeeper within ten business days following the date on which the redemption was requested, the Manager will reverse the redemption order by processing a purchase order on the tenth business day after the redemption order, for the number of shares that were redeemed.
 The redemption proceeds will be used to pay for the shares purchased.
 Any excess proceeds belong to the applicable Fund.
 Any shortfall will initially be paid to the Fund by the Manager, but the Manager will be entitled to collect the shortfall, plus any costs involved, from the dealer who placed the redemption request.
-The dealer may, in turn, collect the shortfall plus any costs involved from the investor who placed the redemption request.
-Where no dealer has been involved, the Manager will be entitled to collect the shortfall and costs from the investor who placed the redemption request.
+Where no dealer has been involved, the Manager will be entitled to collect the shortfall plus any costs involved, the Manager will be entitled to collect the shortfall plus any costs involved, the Manager will be entitled to collect the shortfall plus any costs involved, the Manager will be entitled to collect the shortfall plus any costs involved, the Manager will be entitled to collect the shortfall plus any costs involved, the Manager will be entitled to collect the shortfall plus any costs involved, the Manager will be entitled to collect the shortfall plus any costs involved, the Manager will be entitled to collect the shortfall plus any costs involved, the Manager will be entitled to collect the shortfall and costs from the investor who placed the redemption request.